DroneBridge/ESP32/README.md

  Compile and flash by running: `idf.py build`, `idf.py flash`

  ### API
 The webinterface communicates with a REST:API on the ESP32.
-You can use that API to set configurations not slectable via the web-interface (e.g. baud rate).
+You can use that API to set configurations not selectable via the web-interface (e.g. baud rate).
 It also allows you to easily integrate DroneBridge for ESP32.